-The first case presented in the corollary above corresponds to the static Cournot-Nash equilibrium, that occurs if the cost of storage $\rho$ is large enough compared to the model parameters a and c, given the intensity of competition.
-The second case corresponds to a situation where a subset of $\ell$ firms is storing, while $n-\ell$ are not.
-As we have shown in the proof of the theorem and its corollary, there may be multiple equilibria for the same values of the model parameters: indeed $U(n, \ell)$ determines an upper bound on $\rho$ below which at least $\ell$ firms are storing, while $L(n, \ell)$ determines a lower bound on $\rho$ above which at most $\ell$ firms store.
-Since $U(n, \ell + 1) \geq L(n, \ell)$ , several possibilities for the number of firms storing and for individual inventories at equilibrium may co-exist for a given value of the model parameters $(a, c, \rho)$ .
-Moreover equilibria are asymmetric even if all firms are identical ex-ante: each firm that stores sells individually more than what a firm that does not store does.
-Finally the last case corresponds to the extreme situation of a very small cost of storage relative to the other model parameters and the intensity of competition, such that all firms store the product, apart one which prefers to wait the second period to produce and sell.
+The first case presented in the corollary above corresponds to the static Cournot-Nash equilibrium, that occurs if the cost of storage ρ is large enough compared to the parameters a and c, given the number of firms in competition n.
+The second case describes the equilibrium in which a subset of l firms is storing, while $n-\ell$ are not.
+When deciding to store, a firm enjoys a larger market share and increases its profit, but it shares this leadership with $\ell-1$ other firms storing at equilibrium, and it suffers a larger marginal cost of production compared to the $n-\ell$ rival firms which do not store.
+These equilibria are asymmetric even if all firms are ex-ante identical: each firm which stores sells individually more than what a firm which does not store does.
+Moreover, as we have shown in the proof of the theorem and its corollary, there may be multiple equilibria for the same values of the model parameters: indeed $U(n,\ell)$ determines an upper bound on ρ below which at least l firms are storing, while $L(n,\ell)$ determines a lower bound on ρ above which at most l firms store.
+Since $U(n,\ell+1) \geq L(n,\ell)$, several possibilities for the number of firms storing and for individual inventories at equilibrium may co-exist for a given value of the model parameters (a, c, ρ) .
+Finally the last case corresponds to the extreme situation of a very small cost of storage relative to the other model parameters and the number of firms in competition, such that all firms store the product, apart one which prefers to wait the second period to produce and sell.

 Let us characterize some properties of the equilibria compared to the static Cournot-Nash equilibrium.
-Since the market concentration is larger than what it would be if storage were not possible, for the same model parameters and the same number of firms in competition, the Herfindahl-Hirschman Index (HHI) of concentration should be larger when firms are able to store than when they are not, i.e. larger in our game than in static Cournot competition (everything else equal).
-Moreover competition should be fiercer.
-Indeed we have:
+Since the concentration in market shares is larger than what it would be if storage were not possible, for the same model parameters and the same number of firms in competition, the Herfindahl-Hirschman Index (HHI) of concentration should be larger when firms are able to store than when they are not, i.e. larger in our game than in static Cournot competition (everything else equal).
+Moreover aggregate sales should be larger and hence the price-cost margin smaller: the market should be more competitive than in static Cournot competition.
+Indeed: